Critical phenomenon inside asymptotically flat black holes with spontaneous scalarization

-As a consequence, when $q$ slightly exceeds the critical value $q_c$, the scalar field triggers an instability of the inner Cauchy horizon in the RN background.
-A phenomenon widely observed in previous studies~\cite{Hartnoll:2020rwq,Hartnoll:2020fhc,Dias:2021afz,Cai:2021obq,Xu:2025edz,Liu:2022rsy,Grandi:2021ajl} is a very rapid decay of $g_{tt}$ components as approaching its would-be zero value at the Cauchy horizon, \emph{i.e.} the collapse of the ER bridge.
-Interestingly, we observe that tuning the coupling function $Z(\psi)$ leads to an apparent suppression of ER bridge collapse, as shown in the top panels of Fig.~\ref{FigCauchyHorizon}.
-For our benchmark model at fixed $q/q_c$, ER bridge collapse is clearly present near the would-be Cauchy horizon when $\alpha^2$ is small.
-As the coupling parameter increases, however, the collapse weakens and eventually disappears for sufficiently large $\alpha^2$.
-Meanwhile, the inset shows that in this regime the nonlinearity of $Z$ becomes significant around the would-be Cauchy horizon—a feature also noted in a holographic superconductor model~\cite{Sword:2021pfm} (see also~\cite{Mirjalali:2022wrg}).
-Nevertheless, even for a sufficiently large $\alpha^2$, when $q$ is tuned close to $q_c$, the ER bridge collapse re-emerges distinctly, as illustrated in the bottom panel of Fig.~\ref{FigCauchyHorizon}.
-The inset further shows that the nonlinear structure of $Z$ near the would-be horizon becomes strongly suppressed as $q \to q_c$, for which one can follow the discussion~\cite{Hartnoll:2020rwq}.
-This confirms that ER bridge collapse is a robust manifestation of the inner horizon instability induced by the scalar degree of freedom (see also Supplementary Material).
+Consequently, when $q$ slightly exceeds the critical value $q_c$, the scalar field triggers an instability of the inner Cauchy horizon in the RN background.
+A phenomenon widely observed in previous studies~\cite{Hartnoll:2020rwq,Hartnoll:2020fhc,Dias:2021afz,Cai:2021obq,Xu:2025edz,Liu:2022rsy,Grandi:2021ajl} is the rapid decay of the $g_{tt}$ component as it approaches its would-be zero value at the Cauchy horizon, \emph{i.e.} the collapse of the ER bridge.
+However, it was recently argued that this collapse could be fully suppressed by strengthening the EMS coupling~\cite{Sword:2021pfm}.
+We show that this suppression arises because the state is not sufficiently close to the critical value.
+By tuning the parameter toward its critical value, a clear collapse of the ER bridge should be restored (see Appendix A).

 Closely following the ER bridge collapse, a robust outcome during the late-time interior evolution is the emergence of a Kasner geometry, for which the solution is approximately given by